-Aggravated Assault - An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury, accompanied by the use of a weapon or by means likely to produce death or great bodily harm.
-(It is not necessary that injury result from an aggravated assault when a gun, knife, or other weapon is used which could and probably would result in serious personal injury if the crime were successfully completed.)
+Aggravated Assault - An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
+This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.
+(It is not necessary that injury result from an Aggravated Assault when a gun, knife, or other weapon that could cause serious personal injury is used.)